sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 - `IO.inspect`: Takes a value as its argument and outputs the internal representation of that value (*an Elixir expression*) to `stdout`.

 ## 1. IO.puts
-Elixir's syntax is similar to Ruby's; one of the similarities is that we don't require the use use parenthesis `()` in statements.
+Elixir's syntax is similar to Ruby's; one of the similarities is that we don't require using parenthesis `()` in statements.
 This would provide us with two different ways to print to `stdout`:

 ##### **Code**
 ```Elixir